Foundations of Exceptionality – EDSP 521

 Candidates in M.Ed. or Doctoral programs will complete the IRIS Center Online Learning Module Assignment.
 Candidates will complete an online module on related services for students with disabilities.
 Candidates will then address questions on the content of the module in a provide template.
 (CLO: D)

-Community Engagement Project Assignments (MLO: B, C, D )
+Community Engagement Project Assignments (CLO: B, C, D )

-The candidate will submit a paragraph informing the instructor of the plan for the required 10-hour volunteer service in an educational/community setting, including the supervising organization’s name and other pertinent information.
+The candidate will submit a template document informing the instructor of their plan for the required 10-hour volunteer service in an educational/community setting, including the supervising organization’s name and other pertinent information.

-If the candidate completes the 10 observation hours in a community or school setting, he/she will follow the instructions for Community Engagement Project: Part 2.
+If the candidate completes the 10 observation hours in a community or school setting, they will follow the instructions for Community Engagement Project: Part 2 - Observation Reflection Assignment.

-If the candidate completes the 10 observation hours by reading the Feeling Excluded: An Inclusion Teacher’s Guide, he/she will follow the instructions for the Community Engagement Project: Part 2 – Alternative Assignment.
+If the candidate will need to complete the alternative case study, they will follow the instructions for the Community Engagement Project: Part 2 – Case Study Assignment.

 Chapter Quizzes (7)

 Throughout the course, the candidate will complete quizzes that correspond with the Learn materials.
 All quizzes are open-book/open-notes and contain 20 multiple-choice questions.
-The candidate will have 1 hour and 30 minutes to complete each quiz.
+The candidate will have 90 minutes to complete each quiz.
 (CLO: A, B, C)